Life Members

 During this time Rosemary has also given service to both the GTA and GTRA, having played the sport, refereed, been on committees and given great service to the sport of Touch.

-Rosemary has Refereed at Local, Regional and State Tournaments in the past and has been a great asset t the sport of Touch Football.
+Rosemary has Refereed at Local, Regional and State Tournaments in the past and has been a great asset in the sport of Touch Football.
 Rosemary has not only been an asset at local Affiliate level but also Regional level, where in the past she was on the Regional committee / Board of management as well as being involved in coaching and managing teams at different sporting levels for the Region.

 Rosemary has obtained her Level 2 Referees Badge and the following Coaching accreditations